devskale/chawan/AIR_MODE_IMPLEMENTATION_STATUS.md

 2. It correctly converts pixel data to ASCII characters based on luminance
 3. It handles transparency by converting transparent pixels to spaces
 4. It supports the "info-only" mode for retrieving image dimensions
-5. ASCII boxes are properly aligned in the terminal output
+5. ASCII boxes are properly aligned and maintain aspect ratios
+6. The info line is centered within each box for better visual appeal

 ## What's Working